 A screen grab of Greg Dolphin presenting a custom SysTrack dashboard his team uses to track potential issues and disruptions that can be proactively addressed.
 Dolphin’s presentation, Transforming Employee Experience Through Holistic Use of DEM, was featured during Lakeside’s DEXterity Virtual Conference 2021.

-With this wealth of metrics combined with subjective input — including end-user feedback from surveys and sentiment input — Dolphin and his team can create XLAs for IT as well as other different business functions, such as onboarding or procurement.
+Using this wealth of metrics combined with subjective data — including end-user feedback from surveys and sentiment input — Dolphin and his team can create XLAs for IT as well as other different business functions, such as onboarding or procurement.
 They use Lakeside’s SysTrack engine to track about 50 different metrics directly from endpoints to determine critical app performance, service reliability, number of tickets generated by users, and, of course, feedback to establish baselines and track overall digital experience.

 A screen grab of Greg Dolphin presenting a custom SysTrack dashboard his team uses to assess critical app faults and blue screens of death (BSoD).
 Dolphin’s presentation, Transforming Employee Experience Through Holistic Use of DEM, was featured during Lakeside’s DEXterity Virtual Conference 2021.

-Using Lakeside’s platform has also helped Dolphin and his team create a strong proactive IT strategy for identifying and remediating issues before they become problems.
+Lakeside’s platform has also helped Dolphin and his team create a strong proactive IT strategy for identifying and remediating issues before they become problems.

 “In the past, to me, proactive support was asking someone if something was wrong without really understanding what the problems were.
 With digital experience management tools, we now have data that helps us understand what is wrong … before we even reach out to (customers).”